ergo-services/ergo/docs/advanced/debugging.md

 ## Best Practices

-1. **Always use build tags in development**: Run with `--tags debug` during development to catch issues early.
+1. **Always use build tags in development**: Run with `--tags debug` during development to have profiler and goroutine labels available when needed.

 2. **Configure reasonable shutdown timeout**: A shorter timeout (30-60 seconds) in development helps identify stuck processes quickly.

-3. **Log process identifiers**: When logging from actors, include the PID to correlate with profiler data.
+3. **Use framework logging**: The framework's `Log()` method automatically includes PID/Alias in log output, enabling correlation with profiler data.

 4. **Use structured logging**: The framework's logging system supports log levels and structured fields.
 Add context with `AddFields()` for correlation: